pd4d10/chrome-ui/README.md

 Refused to display 'https://twitter.com/' in a frame because an ancestor violates the following Content Security Policy directive: "frame-ancestors 'self'".
 Refused to display 'https://github.com/' in a frame because an ancestor violates the following Content Security Policy directive: "frame-ancestors 'none'".
 ```

+### It is messed up in my browser

+It is tested only on Chrome of Mac, for now.

+If you find a bug or style mess, please submit an issue.
+Thanks!

 ## Roadmap